Runbook: Sigrid On-Premise Installation

 - Provide an email address.

-- To log in to DockerHub as a Helm registry and pull the Helm chart, you need to create a Personal Access Token.
+- To log in to AWS ECR registry as a Helm registry and pull the Helm chart, you will receive credentials.
+These can be used to generate a temporary password for the AWS ECR registry.

 - softwareimprovementgroup/ai-explanation-service